christran85-cyber/enterprise-security-operations-lab/README.md

 Firewall logging confirms that traffic originating from the DMZ is blocked from reaching protected systems on the Security LAN.

 - Source: `10.50.20.100` — Ubuntu DMZ endpoint
-- Destination: `10.10.10.123` — Windows 11 Security LAN endpoint
+- Destination: `10.10.10.123` — Windows endpoint at the time of this validation
 - Protocol: ICMP
 - Action: Block
 - Firewall rule: `Block DMZ to Security LAN`

-The Ubuntu DMZ endpoint retained Internet access while direct communication to the protected Security LAN was denied, validating network segmentation.
+The Ubuntu DMZ endpoint retained Internet access while direct communication to the protected Security LAN was denied.

 ### Outcome